ChromFound: Towards A Universal Foundation Model for Single-Cell Chromatin Accessibility Data

 \textbf{Implementation}:~ChromFound is trained for 5 epochs over 80 hours on a compute cluster comprising 4 machines with a total of 32 NVIDIA A100 GPUs.
 The effective batch size is set to 128.
 We use the AdamW optimizer~\cite{loshchilov2017decoupled} with a maximum learning rate of $5 \times 10^{-5}$.
 The embedding dimension and the hidden size of WPSA \(D\) are set to 128, while dimension \(D_{\text{low}}\) of the Mamba block is set to 32.
 The model architecture consists of 4 stacked encoder layers in total.

-\textbf{Training objective}:~ChromFound adopts a masking strategy that simultaneously targets both zero and non-zero OCR values.
-Inspired by xTrimoGene \cite{gong2024xtrimogene}, the setting encourages the model to predict non-binary chromatin accessibility across the entire profile, mitigating the risk of learning representations dominated by zero entries.
+\textbf{Training objective}:~Due to the high sparsity of scATAC-seq data, ChromFound adopts a masking strategy that simultaneously targets both zero and non-zero OCR values.
+Inspired by xTrimoGene~\cite{gong2024xtrimogene}, the setting encourages the model to predict non-binary chromatin accessibility across the entire profile, mitigating the risk of learning representations dominated by zero entries.
+Poisson/ZINB losses often cause unstable optimization due to gradients dominated by nonzero entries.
+Instead, mean squared error (MSE) loss on log-transformed, normalized signals ensures stability.
 The MLP layer is employed as the decoder to reconstruct the original input \(X_{i}\).
 The reconstruction output of cell $i$ is denoted as \(\hat{X}_{i}\).
-The pretraining objective is the mean squared error (MSE) computed over the masked positions \(\mathcal{M}_{i}\) in each cell $i$:
+The pretraining objective is the MSE loss computed over the masked positions \(\mathcal{M}_{i}\) in each cell $i$: